PinkTuna/Website/README.md

-# Description
+# Landing Page
-This project is a landing page of an imaginary web development company
+This project is a landing page of an imaginary web development companyg